No Products in the Cart

 Length Of Trip

-The further away you send a letter, the longer mail delivery time will take unless you've chosen a faster type of delivery service.
+The further away you send a letter, the longer it will take for delivery unless you've chosen a faster type of delivery service.
+We’ll learn about ZIP codes in a moment.
+The greater the distance between ZIP codes, the longer it will take.
 If you're sending snail mail across the country, don't expect to receive the item immediately!
-Something arriving at your local post office is delivered faster than a parcel coming from around the world.
-The great the distance between your mailing location and your "to" zip code, the longer your delivery time is likely to be.

 If you make any errors in the address, postage, or other pertinent information, your mail may be delayed or sent back to the original address.
 This is why it's essential to make sure each letter includes your name and return address, the recipient's name, and address, along with the proper postage.

 Every holiday season, the post office receives a higher volume of mail, including Christmas cards, toys, and care packages, along with regular mail items.
 Unfortunately, this means that there is typically a delay in how long it will take your card to arrive at its destination.
 So if you're looking to send snail mail during Christmas, it's best to send it two to three weeks before the actual holiday!
 Remember that postal delivery times can change based on the time of year.

 HOW DO ZIP CODES FACTOR INTO THE EQUATION?

 Most of us are familiar with ZIP codes.
 The five numbers (in reality, nine in the ZIP+4) at the end of your address is the ZIP, which stands for Zone Improvement Plan.
 The codes represent a specific geographic area and help the postal service route mail efficiently.
 You start with the first digit, a stand-in for a block of states, as seen below.